Aleister Crowley: Political opinions

+Views on sexuality and gender

 Crowley was bisexual, but exhibited a preference for women, with his relationships with men being fewer and mostly in the early part of his life.
 In particular he was attracted to "exotic women", and said he had fallen in love on multiple occasions; Kaczynski stated that "when he loved, he did so with his whole being, but the passion was typically short-lived".
 Even in later life, Crowley was able to attract young bohemian women to be his lovers, largely due to his charisma.
 He applied the term "Scarlet Woman" to various female lovers whom he believed played an important role in his magical work.
 During homosexual acts, he usually played 'the passive role', which Booth believed "appealed to his masochistic side".
 An underlying theme in many of his writings is that spiritual enlightenment arises through transgressing socio-sexual norms.

 Crowley advocated complete sexual freedom for both men and women.
 He argued that homosexual and bisexual people should not suppress their sexual orientation, commenting that a person "must not be ashamed or afraid of being homosexual if he happens to be so at heart; he must not attempt to violate his own true nature because of public opinion, or medieval morality, or religious prejudice which would wish he were otherwise."
 On other issues he adopted a more conservative attitude; he opposed abortion on moral grounds, believing that no woman following her True Will would ever desire one.